-1.2 Torres Strait Fisheries Research Themes, Strategies and Research Activities
+1.2 Torres Strait Fisheries Research Themes, Strategies and Research Activities robust consultation with a broad range of stakeholders regarding funding priorities through the PZJA advisory forums.

 The TSSAC has identified three research themes, related strategies and possible research activities (basis for proposals) for the next five years that will help the PZJA to pursue the objectives of the Torres Strait Fisheries Act 1984 (Appendix A) and improve fisheries management in the Torres Strait.